jeffdupont/bootstrap-data-table/README.md

 + **id**: undefined
 [Optional] The unique ID for the datatable.
 Recommended to use this, especially when there's more than one table on a page.
 It also uses this ID when storing the column options to the localStorage

++ **title**: 'Data Table Results'
+[Optional] The title heading used if the sectionHeader is not pointed to a proper block element

++ **sectionHeader**: undefined
+[Optional] Points to a jQuery object or selector.
+This is used to attach the table toolbar to.

 + **perPage**: 10
 [Optional] How many rows you'd like to display per page of data.
 Simple enough, right?